Rushnet's Subsidiary heliosDX - GuruFocus.com

-ALPHARETTA, GA / ACCESSWIRE / August 9, 2022 / RushNet, Inc (OTC PINK:RSHN), (the "Company") is pleased to announce that heliosDX has launched its testing for the Human Monkeypox Virus through its partner laboratory effective today.
+ALPHARETTA, GA / ACCESSWIRE / August 10, 2022 / RushNet, Inc. (OTC PINK:RSHN), (the "Company") is pleased to announce that heliosDX is reaching out across the U.S. to promote its services in collaboration with its lab partner for the Human Monkeypox Virus.

-With rising concerns and outbreaks of the Human Monkeypox Virus across the U.S., heliosDX has added PCR testing for the virus to its infectious disease panel in collaboration with its laboratory partners to offer services to patients suffering from the virus.
+heliosDX utilizes its CRM powered by SharpSpring to market the company and promote its services nationwide.
+The company is sending out a marketing campaign nationwide to promote its testing services for Human Monkeypox virus.
+This rising concern and increase in outbreaks has led heliosDX and its partner to act fast and to add PCR testing for the virus.
+The laboratory conducted test is available and the kits are ready for shipment.

+As reported by the CDC, the virus has reached 9,492 cases in the US as of August 9th, 2022 with the hardest hit states being NY, CA, and then FL.
+For more information about the virus and national statistics visit:

 About HeliosDx: